 Choosing the right SDK generation platform is a strategic decision for engineering teams.
-Tools like Fern and Speakeasy promise faster integrations and cleaner SDKs, but they differ significantly in language coverage, deployment flexibility, and documentation capabilities.
+Tools like Fern and Speakeasy promise faster integrations and cleaner SDKs, but they differ in language coverage, deployment flexibility, and documentation capabilities.
 Whether you're building a public-facing developer platform or supporting mobile and frontend teams alongside your backend, understanding these differences is key to selecting a tool that scales with your stack.
 This SDK generator comparison breaks down each platform's strengths and trade-offs to help you choose the right fit for your API strategy.

 TLDR: